NEW: Grand jury could rule in Officer Darren Wilson's case by Friday, source say

 Concerns have also been raised that some witnesses could be put at risk once their testimony and identities become public, law enforcement officials said.

 In some cases, witnesses might have testified differently under oath, providing different accounts than the ones they gave in media interviews, the official explained.
 Others may have provided testimony that may be interpreted as helpful to the officer’s account of the August 9 shooting.

 A spokesman for McCulloch’s office said the prosecutor hasn’t decided whether to redact names of witnesses.
 The spokesman declined to comment on possible timing of the grand jury decision.

 A city on edge

-A tense Ferguson is waiting to hear whether a St. Louis County grand jury believes Officer Darren Wilson should stand trial in the fatal shooting of unarmed teen Michael Brown.
+A tense Ferguson is awaiting to hear whether a St. Louis County grand jury believes Wilson should stand trial in the fatal shooting of the unarmed Brown.

 Ferguson became a flashpoint for racial tension after the teen’s shooting; Brown, 18, was black, the officer is white.

 Street demonstrations and violence erupted, and heavily armed police came face to face with angry protesters demanding justice.